0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-02-24-adminstrative-access-usb-trend-office-hack.md

 Code 2.
 Disable-Micro-Trend-Office-Scan.bat

-The following can be done in “computer management” to add startups:
+The following can be done in "computer management" to add startups:

 1. Open Computer Management (type in search bar), pick the option task scheduler, and then choose create task.
-2. On the General Menu it's up to you to set but we recommend to tick “run with highest privilege”.
+2. On the General Menu it's up to you to set but we recommend to tick "run with highest privilege".
 3. On the Trigger Menu we can choose whether to run at startup, after login, both of them, or custom use.
 4. Finally in Action Menu is where the script is inserted, insert Code 1 and Code 2 one at a time.
 You can refer to the bat file, but sometimes running bat files is blocked.
 Another option is to insert the command itself (not the script file / bat file) which is more promising.
 5. Other menu is not needed in this report but feel free in setting to your needs.